kjake/freenas-iocage-crashplan/README.md

 1. VNC will be available at http://[CRASHPLAN_IP]:4280/vnc_auto.html

 #### Common Tasks
-- Install VNC, but don't auto-start it:
+- Configure VNC, but don't auto-start it:
   - In _crashplan_jail.sh_, change vnc_enable to "NO" before running, or run `iocage exec crashplan sysrc -f /etc/rc.conf vnc_enable="NO"` to disable VNC auto-start at a later time.
   - VNC could then be manually started with: `iocage exec crashplan service vnc start`
 - Restart VNC: